qferre/atypeak/README.md

 ## Credits

-Please cite <atyPeak paper>
+Please cite [atyPeak paper].

-The raw data included here is a subset of ReMap 2018 data, source is <remap link>
+The raw data included here is a subset of ReMap 2018 data, see [ReMap link].

 This code is available under the GNU GPL3 license.